Full API Integration

 `POST /secure/users/`

-After the user is created, Sparados returns `userId`.
-This `userId` must then be provided in the card creation request body.
+After the user is created, Sparados returns `id`, which should be used as `userId` in the card creation request body.

 The partner can obtain the available `balanceId` values by calling: